Running shoes in cleaner days, before recent mud and rain.

 Back at the beginning of the year, getting fit for less topped my list of five fabulously frugal New Year’s Resolutions.

 Even though I am hardly a natural runner, I reckon running is a good bet for exercise that takes limited money and less time.
 Basically until some scientist can come up with a form of fitness that takes place while I sleep, I’m stuck with running.

-I resolved to have another go at Couch to 5K, which is a nine-week running programme designed to take complete couch potatoes (ie me), get them out running three times a week, and end up being able to run for 30 minutes straight.
+I resolved to have another go at Couch to 5K, which is a nine-week running programme designed to take complete couch potatoes (ie me), get them out running three times a week, until they can run for 30 minutes straight.
 I did the programme last year, and then a couple of free 5km Park Runs, but what with one thing or another, I let it slide.